-Length of course: 5 half-day Boards: Suitable for all boards
+Length of course: 5 half-day

 The course aims to provide a structured and systematic revision of the essential GCSE/IGCSE topic areas, vocabulary and grammar.

 The aim of the course is to give plenty of exam practice in the above skills while consolidating vocabulary and grammatical knowledge.
 The areas and topics will be selected from the following and adapted to the group's needs.